prasannavl/LiquidState/README.md

 - Internal implementation changes.
 - Remove Stop method from all machine, as the complexity it bring about is simply unnecessary since the functionality can easily be implemented with an additional state.

+######v.3.0.5

+- v3.0.5, is now transitioning to its own Immutable Collections, and as a side effect, it is also out of beta, and is  now fully stable.